-Now a rising senior, Jacob's films have been seen at over 85 film festivals all over the world, including Istanbul, Milan, Krakow, Beirut, Vancouver, Karlsruhe (Germany), Toronto, Miami, Boston, Seattle, Los Angeles, New York City, Chicago, Richmond, VA and throughout New Jersey.
+Jacob's films have been seen at over 85 film festivals all over the world, including Istanbul, Milan, Krakow, Moscow, Beirut, Vancouver, Karlsruhe (Germany), Toronto, Miami, Boston, Seattle, Los Angeles, New York City, Chicago, Richmond, VA and throughout New Jersey.

-Jacob will be applying to colleges this fall and hopes to pursue animation and visual storytelling as a career.
+Now a high school senior, Jacob hopes to pursue animation and visual storytelling as a career.

 Although Jacob does not enjoy writing about himself in the third person (as he has throughout this whole website) he did enjoy writing the Q&A.